Best Walkie Talkies with Headsets: Complete 2021 Buyer’s Guide

 Motorola Talkabout T265 Rechargeable Two-Way Radios

-This set includes two walkie talkies, two headsets, a Y-cable dual charger, and a carrying case.
-These walkie talkies come equipped with twenty-two channels, each with a total of 121 privacy codes.
+This pack includes two walkie talkies, two headsets, a Y-cable dual charger, and a carrying case.
+These Motorola Radios come equipped with twenty-two channels, each with a total of 121 privacy codes.
 This set also comes with NOAA weather alerts and channels, so you’ll always stay ahead of the weather.

 - 22 channels